AriusX7/tvm-assistant-red-cog/README.md

 #### `-cycle [number]`

-The bot creates a `Cycle` category with three channels: day, night and voting.
+Creates a `Cycle` category with three channels: day, night and voting.
 Night channel is not visible to anyone except hosts and the bot.
 The bot maintains a cycle count (which starts at 0).
 However, the count may be broken in some cases.
 You can fix the count by specifying the cycle number when using the command.
 Simply using the `-cycle` command is recommended unless things are broken.
 Make sure to only use the command once per cycle.

 Make sure you have the day opening text ready before using the command.
 Day and vote channels will be visible to users as soon as they are created.